limitedeternity/nginx-buildpack/readme.md

 # Heroku Buildpack: NGINX

 Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.
+Forked from [https://github.com/ryandotsmith/nginx-buildpack](https://github.com/ryandotsmith/nginx-buildpack) with modifications also applied from [https://github.com/theoephraim/nginx-buildpack.git](https://github.com/theoephraim/nginx-buildpack.git).
+This fork supports SSL and HTTP/2.

+This buildpack currently installs NGINX version 1.9.5.
+See the section below for instructions on how to update the buildpack with a different NGINX version.

 ## Motivation